Article contents

 At the same time, they’ll get to know your circumstances properly so that they can give you a much clearer idea about whether you’ll be able to get a mortgage and, if so, who would be the best lender for you.
 They’ll also sort out the whole mortgage application for you, but we’ll get to that a bit later!

 We highly recommend using a mortgage advisor.
-If you're not sure where to find one, check out Tembo¹, they've got award-winning service, and will guarantee to get you the best mortgage.
-You'll also get 50% off their fee with Nuts About Money.
-How great is that?
+If you're not sure where to find one, check out our top mortgage brokers.

 Right, now that’s out of the way, let’s look at what you need to do to get that mortgage.
 It’s not as complicated as you might think!